dennisjchen/comp20-dchen/frogger/README.txt

 For additional implementations, there are
--Score that also takes into account time (they have 60 seconds to get to a lilypad) -Game levels (things move faster with each level)
+-Score that also takes into account time (they have 60 seconds to get to a lilypad) -Game levels (things move faster with each level) -Sounds play when frogger moves or dies or levels up.

 2. Collaborators
         Jim Mao